Holiday adoption trends and how to choose your pet

 • Are you able to plan for pet care when you travel?

-• Both cats and dogs need consistent vet care and dental care
+• Both cats and dogs need consistent vet and dental care

-• Dogs need daily walks and also should be trained appropriately
+• Dogs need daily walks and consistent behavior training

 • Are you able to feed your pet and give them fresh water daily?

-• Pets need daily activities and time for affection, attention, and stimulation
+• Pets need daily activity and time for affection, attention, and stimulation

 Pet shelters are busy during the holidays

 Shelters encourage pet adoptions, and there are many loving and wonderful pets in shelters waiting to be adopted.
-Unfortunately, some shelters have reported in recent years that it is relatively common to see an uptick in pet returns after the holidays leaving vulnerable animals needing homes.
+Unfortunately, some shelters have reported that it is common to see an uptick in pet returns after the holidays.
+Pets who have been surrendered multiple times are among the most difficult to adopt out in the future, so rethinking a holiday pet adoption often leaves vulnerable animals homeless for life.

 Pet surrenders occur for many reasons such as when a pet is incompatible with the people in your household, or you begin to realize that you, your child, or a family member are not ready to take care of an animal.
 While shelter pets are not usually returned in droves, some animal shelters and adoption groups have reported a spike in pets surrendered due to these reasons and more recently, the higher cost of living.